 Volunteer with Uganda’s only rhino population, located at a beautiful sanctuary deep in the African bush.
 Rhinos were poached into extinction in the 1980s, and you will be working with a dedicated charity committed to reintroducing them back to Uganda.
 Your reward after 10 amazing days at the rhino sanctuary, is to head off on a 3 day safari to search for leopards, lions and elephants, before taking a Nile cruise to the foot of the impressive Murchison Falls.

 The last wild rhino was seen in Uganda in 1982, poached and hunted into extinction.
-In 2005, this project was established to reverse that tragic trend and bring these native species back.
+In 2005, rhino conservation charities established this project to reverse that tragic trend and bring these native species back.
 This is an incredibly exciting project and since its inception, the sanctuary has tripled in size, with almost 20 rhinos now calling this vast area home.
-Volunteers are welcomed to help these rhinos on their journey to eventual release back to their original habitat.
+Rhino conservation volunteers are welcomed to help these rhinos on their journey to eventual release back to their original habitat.

 Your volunteer work with rhinos will be rounded off with an amazing safari to the Murchison Falls National Park, where you will see some of the other incredible African creatures that Uganda has to offer.